jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 So I think one way to think about this is to think about machines and production lines and things like that.
 What we are trying to do here in the next few slides is to try to think about a way ...
-Obviously we are saying change happens, right?
+Obviously we are saying change happens.
 We know that this is a dynamic system that is producing stuff.
 It is affecting the world.
 That is the _point_ of it, so we are not going to try to _deny_ that.

 But what is a way to organize it such that we do not end up with object mess?
 And one way is to think about it like this production line thing.
 So what does a machine do?
 A machine applies forces to accomplish work.
 Now think about like a car factory.
 What happens in a car factory?
-Well, people go in there every day, and they work real hard, and they mutate the state of the car factory, and then they go home.
+People go in there every day, and they work real hard, and they mutate the state of the car factory, and then they go home.
 Right?

 [Audience laughter]

 That is like objects.
-It is like an object-oriented program, right?
-Maybe, you know, some stuff - No! it is not like that.
-Right?
+It is like an object-oriented program.
+Maybe some stuff - No! it is not like that.
 There is like one end of the factory, and something comes in there.
 What?
-Raw materials, parts, you know, iron, and tires, and stuff.
-Right?
+Raw materials, parts, iron, and tires, and stuff.

 And then something comes out the other end.
 What?
 Hopefully cars.
-Right?
 And so this notion of flow, I think, is the key to keeping systems sorted.

 [Time 0:29:11]